 Military Dental Care – Tricare Dental Plan

 The TRICARE Dental Plan is for everyone except retirees.
 It covers preventive care and routine dental care (up to $1200/year) at a cost-effective premium.
 It also covers fillings, root canals, crowns, and periodontal care under a cost-share plan.
-In early 2011, premiums for active-duty families range from $12.69-$31.72/month.
+In 2020, Tricare Dental premiums for active-duty families rose to $11.60- $30.15 per month.
+(Interestingly, in early 2011, premiums for active-duty families ranged from $12.69-$31.72/month.)
 Premiums for Reserve/Guard families are the same, but if the sponsor is added to the policy then premiums rise to $79-$111/month.

 Many Reserve/NG attempt to go “family only” without their own dental insurance, expecting to get their care during periods of active duty.* Unfortunately, if they’re mobilized on short notice then they may need extensive work before they’re cleared for overseas (or even some CONUS) duty.
 The decision to go without insurance could have long-term readiness impacts for short-term savings.
 It could also be literally very painful!

 $1500 $1750 of orthodontia.
 This is not always worth the cost of the premiums, especially for the children of retired sponsors and Reserve/NG.
 Many periodontists will discount their services by almost that amount (especially considering the cost of paying the insurance premiums) for an up-front payment– or even for not having to file an insurance claim.
 When your pediatric dentist suggests orthodontia for your kid(s) then read the policy’s fine print, do the math, and see if you can negotiate a discount with the orthodontist.
 If you expect to bring the orthodontist a whole family of business then ask for a group discount.

 The Retiree Dental Program is for retirees, their families, their survivors, and even for retired “gray area” Reserve/NG who have not yet started receiving their pension.
 Premiums vary by region, so bring your ZIP code to the TRDP premium calculator.
 In 2019, the plan changed to the Office of Personnel Management’s Federal Employees Dental and Vision Insurance Program (FEDVIP) plan, which is the same dental and vision plan offered to federal employees.
 Rates vary by plan, the number of family members, and region.